Dynamical Degeneracy Splitting and Directional Invisibility in Non-Hermitian Systems

-Actually, for a given non-Hermitian Hamiltonian $H_{\mathrm{NH}}(\bm{k})$, one can calculate the spectral function $A(\omega,\bm{k})=-\Im\mathrm{Tr}[1/(\omega+i\eta-H_{\mathrm{NH}}(\bm{k}))]$ to characterize the DDS, which can be measured directly, for example, by the Angle-resolved photoemission spectroscopy (ARPES).
-Therefore, from the experimental side, one can identify the DDS by observing the nonuniformly broadening of EFC under a given excitation frequency.
+{\em \clr Dynamical degeneracy splitting in Green's function.}--- Apart from the relation to NHSE, dynamical degeneracy splitting is also associated with Green's function as illustrated in Fig.~\ref{fig:1}(a).
+One consequence from dynamical degeneracy splitting is the uneven broadening in the spectral function at the excitation frequency $\omega$.
+For a given non-Hermitian Hamiltonian $H_{\mathrm{NH}}(\bm{k})$, one can calculate the spectral function $A(\omega,\bm{k})=-\Im\mathrm{Tr}[1/(\omega+i\eta-H_{\mathrm{NH}}(\bm{k}))]$ to characterize the dynamical degeneracy splitting, which can be measured directly, for example, by the Angle-resolved photoemission spectroscopy.
+Therefore, one can identify the dynamical degeneracy splitting from the experimental side by observing the nonuniform broadening of equal-frequency contour under a given excitation frequency.
+Applying this result to condensed matter physics, we further propose that quasiparticle interference become anomalous as discussed in~\cite{SupMat}.
+This will be another experimental signature for the existence of dynamical degeneracy splitting.

-\emph{{\clr Anomalous scattering theory}.---}~Above, we have introduced the concept of DDS specific to non-Hermitian systems.
-Here, we will demonstrate that DDS will result in anomalous scattering behaviors.
-For example, a defect can scatter plane waves to non-plane waves that are exponentially localized away from the scatterer.
+Next, we will demonstrate that anomalous scattering behavior is another consequence of dynamical degeneracy splitting via Green's function.
+The anomalous scattering here refers to the phenomenon that a defect can scatter the propagating plane waves to exponentially damped waves away from the scatterer.

-We first establish a general scattering theory in a two-dimensional non-Hermitian system with single band.
+\emph{{\clr Anomalous scattering theory}.---}~We first establish a general scattering theory in a two-dimensional non-Hermitian system with single band.
 It is straightforward to extend our discussion to general situations~\cite{SupMat}.
-Once the scattering process occurs far away from the boundary, the Bloch Hamiltonian is a good starting point.
-Therefore, the full Hamiltonian can be expressed as, $H=H_{{\mathrm{NH}}}(\bm{k})+V$, where $V$ is the scattering potential.
+The full Hamiltonian can be expressed as, $H=H_{{\mathrm{NH}}}(\bm{k})+V$, where $V$ is the scattering potential.
 Now consider an incident wave $\phi_i(\bm{r})$ (or an excitation) with momentum $\bm{k}_{i}$ propagating on the lattice and hits the scatterer.
-Then, the scattered waves $\phi_s(\bm{r})$ can be solved by the following integral equation,
+Then, the scattered waves $\phi_s(\bm{r})$ can be captured by the following integral equation~\cite{SupMat},